dashdotrobot/bicyclewheel/content/articles/articles/wheel-truing.md

 * Be patient
 * Be patient

-By following a simple algorithm of "find the worst spot and adjust it next," most errors can be corrected.
-How does the process work, and what can mechanics tell us about how wheels respond to adjustment?
+Automatic wheel truing machines work by following a simple algorithm: find the worst spot, adjust the spokes nearby, then find the next worst spot.
+You can follow that same rule and you'll be successful most of the time.
+But with a little knowledge of the mechanics at play, you might just do a little better.

 #### Using the Wheel App to simulate wheel truing